 As the worlds of business, communication, and entertainment continue to embrace virtual mediums, digital media is more relevant than ever.
 This field, which encompasses communication through visual and virtual means, is applicable in many industries and speaks to a growing need for new ways to exchange ideas and information through compelling media.

+The Digital Media Association refers to digital and streaming as “the future of media content,” but exactly what is digital media?
 Digital media represents the union of artistic talent, creativity, and technical skill to design everything from video game animations to company websites.
 Because this broad field allows for many areas of specialization, digital media professionals often focus on a single area of expertise.

 With a wide array of applications, digital media is only becoming more relevant.
 A report by the World Economic Forum indicates the many benefits of digital media, including the facilitation of social interaction and civic participation, more efficient and flexible work environments, and ongoing education.